KalabRobertson/04-2D-Platformer/README.md

 ## Implementation
 In this game I have added the following features:
-2 Large Levels, both are elaborate
+2 Large Levels, both are elaborate,
-Different Sprites
+Different Sprites,
-Music
+Music,
-Extra Enemies
+Extra Enemies,
-Parallax Backgrounds
+Parallax Backgrounds,
-Save and Load features
+Save and Load features,
-Score
+Score,
-Portals to different zones
+Portals to different zones,
-Controllable player
+Controllable player,
-The camera follows the player
-and some others!
+The camera follows the player, and some others!

 Built using Godot 3.2.3